Small Business Accounting Basics To Get You up and Running

 Cloud-Based Accounting Basics

-There are several cloud-based accounting software on the market today to consider, with the top four options being Quickbooks, MYOB, Xero, Reckon, and Sage.
+There are several cloud-based accounting software options on the market today, with the top four being QuickBooks, MYOB, Xero, Reckon, and Sage.
 I wrote a detailed review of each of these options in a post titled ‘Which Accounting Software Is Best for Small Business?’, which I strongly recommend you read.

 Xero, MYOB, QuickBooks, and Sage are similar in features and pricing.
 However, we at Grow Advisory Group find Xero the superior choice for small businesses.
 Xero is the easiest to set up and use, and it’s also the easiest to integrate with third-party apps.
 If you’re after the bare minimum, Reckon One may be a viable option; however, it is not as user-friendly.